SanthoshRaju91/elastic-search-app/README.md

 # elastic-search-app

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is a small application, built to query the elastic search and help the learner to do a lot of hands on practice while learning elastic search.

 ## Prerequisites